codecoolmark/human-or-ai/README.md

 mvn spring-boot:run -Dspring-boot.run.profiles=dev
 ```

 Upon starting the server it will automatically create the needed database tables.
-User accounts can be created using the client's register form.
-The project automatically creates an admin account with the email `admin@example.org` and the password `IamAdmin`.
-Quotes can be added using the admin account.
+New user accounts can be created using the client's register form.
+The project automatically creates an admin account with the email `admin@example.org` and the password `IamAdmin` and a user account with the email `user@example.org` and the password `IamUser`.
+New quotes can be added using the admin account.

 ### Client
 ```